Sciences Po, France, and IZA, Germany

 PhD, London School of Economics, 2006

-Greater representation of women on decision-making teams may better represent women’s preferences but may not help economic performanceGhazala Azmat, May 2014Women’s representation on corporate boards, political committees, and other teams is increasing, in part because of legal mandates.
-Understanding the effects of gender diversity in terms of economic performance is important to assess the impact of these changes.
-Data on team dynamics and gender differences in preferences (risk-taking behavior, taste for competition, prosocial behavior) show how gender composition influences group decision-making and subsequent performance through channels such as investment decisions, internal management, corporate governance, and social responsibility.MoreLess
+Greater representation of women may better represent women’s preferences but may not help economic performanceGhazala Azmat, May 2019Women's representation on corporate boards, political committees, and other decision-making teams is increasing, this is in part because of legal mandates.
+Evidence on team dynamics and gender differences in preferences (for example, risk-taking behavior, taste for competition, prosocial behavior) shows how gender composition influences group decision-making and subsequent performance.
+This works through channels such as investment decisions, internal management, corporate governance, and social responsibility.MoreLess